Finance Programs and Careers in Utah

 Traditional Undergraduate Programs

-The Dixie State University College of Business offers a Bachelor of Science (BS) in Finance.
+The Utah Tech University College of Business offers a Bachelor of Science (BS) in Finance.
 The program is both AACSB-accredited and ACBSP-accredited.
 The degree is composed of 120 credit hours.
 Students will learn the skills necessary to pursue careers in personal financial planning, corporate finance, banking, and research.
 With coursework focusing on practical application, students will evaluate real-world financial markets, analyze active data, create and perform both oral presentations and written analysis, and produce financial analysis by synthesizing and evaluating information.
 Some core finance courses include Financial Accounting; Financial Modeling and Business; Business Law; and Finance Career Strategies.
 Financial electives include International Finance; Data Visualization and Storytelling; and Financial Negotiations.
 Students will have the opportunity to manage an investment portfolio in a capstone course.
 A minimum 2.0 GPA is required to graduate.

 At the Utah Valley University Woodbury School of Business, students can earn a Bachelor of Arts (BA) or Bachelor of Science (BS) in Finance.
 In this 120-credit hour program, students learn the basics of financial theory and study other specialized course areas including financial management, analysis, and investments.
 Courses include Financial Accounting; Managerial Economics; Business Strategy Formulation and Implementation; Operations Management; International Economics; Microeconomics; and Intermediate Macroeconomics.
 Students must maintain at least a 2.0 GPA in all courses.
 The curriculum focuses on educating students in finance and economics while building competency in information analysis.
 Career options for graduates may include fund management, banking, investment sales and analysis, energy, securities, securities market regulation, wealth and asset management, and government financial management.